cds-snc/gcds-docs/src/en/components/signature/use-case.md

 permalink: /en/components/signature/
 date: 'git Last Modified'
 ---
+Signature is a required component for Canada.ca pages.

 Check out use cases for the signature to see if they fit the problem you're solving for.